AriFordsham/GHCWiki/type-functions.md

 - All basic functionality of open data type families, open type synonym families, and equality constraints has been implemented.
 - Type checking is fully integrated with GADTs.
+- Type family instances can have ordered groups of equations.
+See [NewAxioms](new-axioms).

 Missing features: